Workplace Safety and Outdoor Work Ban in Kuwait

 • You are any worker in the private sector, including expatriates.

-• Stop working outdoors between 11 AM and 4 PM during June, July, and August — this is the law.
+• Stop working outdoors between 11 AM and 4 PM during June, July, and August — the law protects you.

-• Report unsafe conditions to MSAL labour inspectors.
+• Report unsafe conditions to PAM labour inspectors — call PAM's hotline or visit their office.

 • If injured at work, seek medical treatment immediately and report the injury to your employer within 24 hours.

-• Keep medical records — your employer is responsible for workplace injury costs.
+• Keep medical records — your employer is responsible for all workplace injury costs.

 What should you NOT do?

-• Do not work outdoors during banned hours even if your employer pressures you — the law protects you.
+• Do not work outdoors during banned hours even if your employer pressures you — the law protects you and your employer faces fines.

 • Do not buy your own safety equipment — your employer must provide PPE for free.